morotsman/morotsman.github.io/_posts/2020-07-28-scalaz-kleisli.markdown

 ## What about flatMap?

-Yes, flatMap can be used for the same effect like this:
+Yes, flatMap can be used to the same effect like this:

 {% highlight scala %}
 def personValidatorWithFlatMap(p: Person): Either[String, Person] =